-The Alzheimer's Association will support the Florida Department of Elder Affairs' Budget Recommendation for additional funds for the Alzheimer's Disease Initiative (ADI) which provides much-needed respite services for caregivers in Florida.
-We also support additional funding for the Community Care for the Elderly Program (CCE).
+During the 2020 Legislative session in Florida, the Alzheimer's Association supported the Florida Department of Elder Affairs' Budget Recommendation for additional funds for the Alzheimer's Disease Initiative (ADI) which provides much-needed respite services for caregivers in Florida.
+As a result, the Legislature provided an additional $3.8 million for ADI for Fiscal year 20/21 for ADI.
+We also supported additional funding for the Community Care for the Elderly Program (CCE), which saw a $5.5 million increase as a result.
 These funds support many of the 1.1 million Floridians who provide unpaid care daily for persons with dementia and help to mitigate the rising financial burden the disease has on Florida's healthcare system.

 Advance Alzheimer's Policy